 Although branch logic is often used during intake to make different forms appear based on a user's selection, it can also be used for fields that already have a selection made, whether earlier in an intake or after a case is accepted.

 For example, a site could have an auxiliary process called "Additional Questions" that appears on open cases.
-The form called by that process would contain a branch logic block with a toggle field for a value that has already been entered (legal problem code, funding code, county of residence, a site-specific field, etc.) As soon as a user clicks the "Additional Questions" link, the branch logic block would display the appropriate questions (the branch logic form configured for that legal problem code, funding code, etc.).
+The form called by that process would contain a branch logic block with a toggle field for a value that has already been entered (legal problem code, funding code, county of residence, a custom field, etc.) As soon as a user clicks the "Additional Questions" link, the branch logic block would display the appropriate questions (the branch logic form configured for that legal problem code, funding code, etc.).
 If a site has several sets of questions based on a single field, one link could replace several separate links.

 The Hidden option could also be used so that the user could not, on that form, accidentally change the toggle field value.

 This block is useful in "Show/Hide" situations to display, or not, a branch logic form.
 It allows you to avoid creating an unnecessary Yes/No toggle field for the 'full' Branch Logic block.

 In the example, an agency wants to display a branch logic form if an applicant has previous applications, but has no need to create a "Previous Applications" field and store a Yes or No value for it.